SegersIan/blog/blog/_posts/2024-05-13-everything-as-code.md

 # Documentation

 Did you forget to document any of it?
 Yes?
 Who cares, right?
-Just look at the code or the repo, all the answers are there!
+Just look at the code or the repo, all the answers are there (at least if you follow everything-as-code).
 Why would we have to put additional effort to duplicate all this knowledge in written format?
 So we can forget about it?

 Don't we hate documentation anyway?

-Yet, then that non-developer person comes along and asks me "Is this change already in production?", "What is the data contract of that?", "What is authorization rule to access this data?".
+Yet, that less-tech-savvy person comes along and asks me "Is this change already in production?", "What is the data contract of that?", "What is authorization rule to access this data?".
 Ugh, No counter-strike match during break.

 # Be Lazy